Two days before 2022 arrived, Christian picked me up straight from work

 He had a long day at work, and I admittedly

 needed a little break from Christmas break--if you know what I mean.

-It always seems like when we’re alone we'll start talking about what
+It always seems like when we're alone, we'll start discussing what

 each other is reading in our personal Book of Mormon study.